leogabac/novellum/docs/cli/rename.md

 interactively with `fzf`.
 If you omit the new ID, Novellum prompts for it.
 Use `--no-interactive` for strict scripting behavior.
 It does not rewrite inbound `\nvlink{...}` references yet.

+Typical interactive flow:

+* run `novellum rename`
+* pick the existing note with `fzf`
+* enter the new canonical ID when prompted